How does COVID-19 impact upcoming appointments?

 Nonsurgical treatments

-- Real-time ultrasound imaging (RUSI) of movement in the spine area to re-train the deep stabilizing musculature of your spine (a highly researched, evidence-based intervention)
+- Real-time ultrasound imaging (RUSI) of movement in the spine area to retrain and stabilize your spine

 - Anti-inflammatory medications